HiveDesk

 In The Dominican Republic, domestic income is subject to income tax but income from outside is generally not taxed.

-The Dominican Republic income tax system follows a slab structure.
-It means individuals pay income tax based on their income level.
-This is also called the progressive tax system in which individuals with higher income also pay higher taxes.
+The Dominican Republic income tax system follows a progressive structure where individuals with higher income pay higher taxes.
+Bracket thresholds are indexed annually for inflation by the DGII.
+The corporate income tax rate is 27%.
 Employers need to stay on top of these changes to be compliant with tax laws.

 The following table shows income tax rates for Dominican Republic: